 IVDs only need to perform performance evaluations.
 Clinical Evaluation is used for medical devices.
 Both words have the same goal: to show that the device complies with the GSPR, however EN13612:2002 for IVDs and UNI EN ISO14155 for other MDs.

-Do you wish to know more information performance evaluation write to us.
+Do you wish to know more information performance evaluation plan and report.
 We will be glad to support you.